You won't believe how it benefits you, your spouse, and your relationship!

 2. You lack self-awareness.

 Take some time to think about your past relationships.
 Look for patterns and tendencies, not of past partners, but YOUR OWN.
 Were you critical?
 Did you always have to be right?
 Did you listen?
 It’s essential to examine your behavior in the relationship.
 In taking an honest look at yourself, you may find some things that you don’t like to see or that you were unaware you did.
+The good news: others can help you see any blind spots you may have if you’re willing to find out.

 3. You notice similar negative patterns.